SCAR/solong/README.md

 ### Reliability of equations

-Older equations were typically published along with the number of samples used to fit the equation (N) and the resulting goodness-of-fit of the equation to the data (R^2).
+Most equations have been published with the number of samples used to fit the equation (N) and the resulting goodness-of-fit of the equation to the data (R^2).
 These two quantities (if provided by the original source) can be found in the `reliability` component of an equation, and can be used to help decide if a given equation is appropriate for your data.

 Some equations, typically from more recent publications, also provide the standard errors of the coefficients (or similar information) and thereby allow the `allometric_value_lower` and `allometric_value_upper` values to be estimated (the upper and lower bounds on the estimate).
 These should give a more reliable indicator of the precision of the estimated quantities.

 ``` r
 x <- tibble(TL=10 %>% sol_set_property("carapace length", with_units="mm"))